Project Objective: To develop a plan to enhance safety and livability of the Connaught Heights neighbourhood

 New Sidewalk and pedestrian crossings on twenty-first street

 As part of the feedback received by residents, there was an overwhelming desire to improve pedestrian accessibility and safety to the 22nd Street SkyTrain Station, specifically along Twenty-First Street.
 As a result the City has prepared a design for a new sidewalk, crossings, and improved street lighting for Twenty-First Street between Seventh Avenue and London Street.
-Construction of the project is anticipated to begin this fall.
+Construction of the project began in late 2017 and will be completed early in 2018.

 What about the 22nd Street Skytrain station Plan?

 Through work on the Official Community Plan (OCP), it was identified that a detailed master plan was needed for the 22nd Street Station Area Master Plan.
 A more extensive transportation study will be completed as part of that master plan process.
-For more information on the OCP process visit www.newwestcity.ca/OCP.
+For more information on the master plan process visit www.newwestcity.ca/22streetplan.
+To receive updates on the 22nd Street Master Plan sign-up on the mailing list.